Voters in Care Facilities

 - Reach out to family members to get them involved in the process of registration and voting.

 - Ensure that the resident meets all qualifications to register to vote.

 An individual or organization may not duplicate, copy, or otherwise make use of any information provided on the voter registration applications.
 It is unlawful for any person to use, print, publish, or distribute information acquired directly or indirectly from voter registration applications.

 Refrain from explicit or implicit discriminatory or coercive voter registration practices.
 Both are prohibited.

 Completed voter registration applications shall not be collected by the distributing person or organization unless specific authorization is provided by the clerk or chief election officer.
-Any mailed request for an absentee ballot shall be mailed by the voter directly to the clerk.

 Learn more about voter registration.